Lightning Point

-Lightning Point is a 2011 Australian science fantasy teen drama television series created and co-produced by Jonathan M. Shiff.
-The show was filmed in the Gold Coast and Byron Bay.
-The half-hour series was produced by Shiff for Network 10 in association with Nickelodeon and German public broadcaster ZDF.
-It was rebroadcast on Network 10 in Australia on 22 June 2012 and again on 5 July 2014.
+Lightning Point (also known as Alien Surf Girls) is an Australian science fantasy teen drama television series created and co-produced by Jonathan M. Shiff.
+The show was filmed on location at the Gold Coast and Byron Bay in 2011.
+The half-hour series was produced by Shiff for Network Ten in association with Nickelodeon Australia and German public broadcaster ZDF, with investment from Screen Australia and Screen Queensland.
+It was distributed worldwide by ZDF Enterprises.
+It premiered on Network Ten in Australia on 22 June 2012, and was rebroadcast on the same network from 5 July 2014.

 The series premiered on TeenNick in the United States under its international title, Alien Surf Girls on 29 May 2012, and aired on Nickelodeon in the United Kingdom on 23 July 2012 under the same name.

-In January 2013, co-star Jessica Green announced on Twitter (now known as X) that the series would not return for a second season.
+In January 2013, co-star Jessica Green confirmed on Twitter (now known as X) that the series would not return for a second season.

 Premise

 Zoey and Kiki, two girls from the distant planet Lumina, get stranded in the quiet Australian seaside town of Lightning Point after losing their spaceship.
-When the town starts experiencing a series of UFO sightings, the girls realize they may not be the first intergalactic visitors on planet Earth.
+When the town starts experiencing a series of UFO sightings, the girls realise they may not be the first intergalactic visitors on planet Earth.

+Production

+Development and filming

+Lightning Point was announced in late 2010 by Jonathan M. Shiff Productions, described as a "retro surfing sci-fi" series.
+The series was produced in association with ZDF, Network Ten, and Nickelodeon Australia, with investment from Screen Australia and Screen Queensland.
+Filming began on 8 November 2010 at Village Roadshow Studios on Queensland's Gold Coast, with additional location filming at Byron Bay, New South Wales.

+Hundreds of teenagers nationally auditioned for the lead roles.
+Producer Jonathan Shiff stated: "We're really excited to be helping our young audience discover a new series of retro surfing sci-fi.
+It will be something quite different and a lot of fun!"

+The series was filmed in 2011, consisting of 26 half-hour episodes.
+It was shot by director of photography Zenon Sawko.

+Casting

+The series launched the careers of several young Australian actors.
+Philippa Coulthard was cast as Amber Mitchell while completing Year 12 at Hillbrook Anglican School in Brisbane.
+Lucy Fry and Jessica Green were cast as the alien visitors Zoey and Kiki, respectively.
+Green, who was born in Tasmania, had previously appeared in small roles in Peter Pan and Aquamarine before landing her first major lead role in the series.